 Championed by large technology companies and embraced, often uncritically, by well-intentioned politicians and government staff, the “smart cities” approach is dependent on a vast network of sensors -- millions of electronic ears, eyes and noses – that make possible widespread and permanent surveillance by whomever has access to the data.
 This raises questions of privacy but even more importantly questions of the public’s right and ability to govern what data are collected, how they are used, and who owns and controls them.

-The Centre has helped create and is hosting the Toronto Open Smart Cities Forum.
-Its role is to provide information and analysis, undertake public education, and foster public discussion, openness and transparency with respect to Toronto’s new “smart city” initiative – Sidewalk Toronto – a joint initiative of Google’s Sidewalk Labs and Waterfront Toronto – the federal/provincial/municipal body responsible for overseeing the development of Toronto’s waterfront.
+The Centre has created the Toronto Open Smart Cities Forum.
+Our role is to provide information and analysis, undertake public education, and foster public discussion, openness and transparency with respect to Toronto’s new “smart city” initiative – Sidewalk Toronto– a joint initiative of Google’s Sidewalk Labs and Waterfront Toronto– the federal/provincial/municipal body responsible for overseeing the development of Toronto’s waterfront.

 Click here for information about the Forum – its work and how you can be involved.

 The news on the coronavirus are dominating our newscasts so much that many other stories are being neglected.
 That’s natural.

 A public-partnership for secrecy?
 Waterfront Toronto’s ‘smart city’ ongoing discussions with Sidewalk Labs